 - Or you can get a free quote for a range of boat tours in Istanbul at www.bosphoruscruisetours.net

 Before Your Bosphorus Tour:

-Before the boat tour, why not visit the Spice Market just across the road?
+Before your boat tour, why not visit the Spice Market just across the road in Eminonu?
 Depending on the time you can also visit the Rustem Pasha Mosque, a most elegant mosque built in the 16th century, a little further away from the Spice Market.